 How to Become a Marriage & Family Therapist

-Education needed to be a Marriage and Family Therapist:
+What education is needed to be a Marriage and Family Therapist?

 Those thinking about becoming a Marriage and Family Therapist might also be interested in the following careers: